SYMMETRY OF MOLECULAR ORBITALS.

 For an object with an inversion center, there exists an identical part at an equal distance on the opposite side of the center(centrosymmetric).

-Now let us study gerade and ungerade MOs.
-When two s- orbitals overlap, a gerade BMO and an ungerade ABMO is formed.
+When two s- orbitals overlap, a gerade BMO and an ungerade ABMO are formed.

-As seen in the above figure , when two s- orbitals overlap , a BMO is formed.
-This orbital when inverted through the inversion center , produces no change in the structure.
-The signs remain unchanged too i.e the there is no change in the phase.
-Thus this is a gerade orbital.
+In the figure above, when two s- orbitals overlap, a BMO is formed.
+This orbital when inverted through the inversion center, produces no change in its structure.
+The signs remain unchanged too i.e there is no change in the phase of that orbital.
+Thus, this is a gerade orbital.
 It is denoted by σg.

-σ indicates that the MO is symmetric around the internuclear axis. orbital is formed by interaction of two s-orbitals or or two pz orbitals.
+σ indicates that the MO is symmetric around the internuclear axis.
+Orbital is formed by the interaction of two s-orbitals or two pz orbitals.

-An anti bonding orbital has ungerade symmetry as the signs change on inversion i.e there is a phase change.
+An antibonding orbital has ungerade symmetry, as the signs change on inversion.
+There is a phase change.
 It is denoted by σ*u.

 Mathematically this phenomenon can be expressed as –

-In post no 33 we have learnt that ,
+In post no 33 we have learned that,

 An Operator is a symbol for certain mathematical procedure which transforms one function into another function.
 So, basically it means that we are operating on an expression and changing it to another expression.